fewlines-education/dev-bootcamp-exercises/03_backend_development/02_typescript_oop/02_orange_tree_part_two/README.md

 - `pickAnOrange`, used to remove one orange (🍊) from `oranges`.

-⚠️ Some details are not given right away.
-Do not hesitate to run the tests if you need some help.
+⚠️ If you need more details, feel free to run the tests.

 As the owner of the tree, you should be able to: